Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 One of the recreated scenes from Star Wars

-With this ticket you will have access to the museum through a faster line than other visitors.
-As well as enjoying a tour of the entire wax figure exhibition, general admission to Madame Tussauds gives you access to an interactive 4D experience alongside the Super Heroes of the Marvel Universe, or you can settle into a typical London cab as you virtually ride through the history of the city on the Spirit on London Ride.
+With this ticket for the wax museum you will enjoy a tour of the entire wax figure exhibition.
+Plus, you'll get to sit in a typical London cab as you virtually ride through the history of the city on the Spirit on London Ride.

-You can also immerse yourself in the Star Wars galaxy alongside Yoda, Luke Skywalker and Princess Leia in a stunning exhibition created in collaboration with Disney and Lucas Film.
+And you can also immerse yourself in the Star Wars galaxy with Yoda, Luke Skywalker and Princess Leia in a breathtaking exhibit created in collaboration with Disney and Lucas Film.

 • Immersive Star Wars experience